 We’re failing to close sales.
 We’re missing targets.
-We’re not selling enough!
+And we’re not selling enough!

 Every sales pro hits these roadblocks.
 They’re tough to overcome.
 But there’s good news: You already have the tools you need to beat them—that is, sales analytics tools.